 Most of the more than 1,300 courts around the county are in private clubs, but a few are public.

 Balboa Tennis Club at Morley Field.
-Practice your backhand at one of the 25 courts, 19 of them lighted.
-The adjacent Babycakes cafe serves snacks, salads, sandwiches, and a selection of their famous cupcakes.
-Courts are available on a first-come, first-served basis for a daily $6-per-person fee.
-Heaviest use is 9 am–11 am and after 5 pm; at other times you can usually arrive and begin playing.
+Practice your backhand at this historic tennis club with 25 hard courts, which are available on a first-come, first-served basis for a daily $6-per-person fee.
+Heaviest use is 9 am and 11 am and after 5 pm; at other times you can usually arrive and begin playing.
 Pros offer clinics and classes.
 2221 Morley Field Dr., Balboa Park, San Diego, CA, 92104.
 619/295–9278. www.balboatennis.com.

 Omni La Costa Resort and Spa.
 This tennis complex has 17 hard and clay courts, 7 of them lighted, plus professional instruction, clinics, and workouts.
 2100 Costa Del Mar Rd., Carlsbad, CA, 92009.
 760/931–7501. www.lacosta.com.

 La Jolla Tennis Club.
-This club has nine public courts near downtown; five are lighted; the daily fee is $10.
-The club has a reservations system (call one to three days ahead to reserve a court) for members only.
+This historic club has 9 public courts near downtown; 5 are lighted; the daily fee is $10.
+The club is first-come first-serve for non-members.
+Members are able to call one to three days ahead to reserve a court.
 7632 Draper Ave., La Jolla, San Diego, CA, 92037.
 858/454–4434. www.ljtc.org.

 Several San Diego resorts have top-notch tennis programs staffed by big-name professional instructors.